Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     -  [Subversion][svnmac] (Look for “Binaries for Mac OS X”).

-    Skip this step on OS X 10.5 Leopard or later, as Subversion (`svn`) is already installed on your system by default.
+    Skip this step on OS X 10.5 Leopard or later iff you have Apple's XCode development tools installed, as Subversion (`svn`) is then already installed on your system by default.

 2. Download the **[Psychtoolbox installer][installer] to your desktop**.